How to Do Sun Salutation B (Surya Namaskar B): A Step-by-Step Guide

 Standing-Forward-Bend

-• Slightly bend the elbows to place the hands beside the feet.
+• Slightly bend your elbows and place your hands beside your feet.

-• Bring your head down closer to your knees to assume standing forward fold.
+• Bring your head closer to your knees, deepening the forward fold.

 18. Awkward Chair Pose (Utkatasana)